evanTheTerribleWarrior/doom-redis/README.md

 WAD_NAME=
 ```

-You need to export at least the `PLAYER_PASSWORD` if you change it
+You need to export at least the `PLAYER_PASSWORD`:
-e.g.
 ```
 export PLAYER_PASSWORD=TestPassword
 ```